awsdocs/aws-codepipeline-user-guide/doc_source/connections-bitbucket.md

 **Note**
 This feature is not available in the Asia Pacific \(Hong Kong\) or Europe \(Milan\) Region\.
 To use other source actions available in that Region, see [Source action integrations](integrations-action-type.md#integrations-source)\.

-To add a Bitbucket source action in CodePipeline, you can choose either to:
+To add a Bitbucket Cloud source action in CodePipeline, you can choose either to:
 + Use the CodePipeline console **Create pipeline** wizard or **Edit action** page to choose the **Bitbucket** provider option\.
 See [Create a connection to Bitbucket \(console\)](#connections-bitbucket-console) to add the action\.
 The console helps you create a connections resource\.
+**Note**
+You can create connections to a Bitbucket Cloud repository\.
+Installed Bitbucket provider types, such as Bitbucket Server, are not supported\.
 + Use the CLI to add the action configuration for the `CreateSourceConnection` action with the `Bitbucket` provider as follows:
   + To create your connections resources, see [Create a connection to Bitbucket \(CLI\)](#connections-bitbucket-cli) to create a connections resource with the CLI\.
   + Use the `CreateSourceConnection` example action configuration in [CodeStarSourceConnection for Bitbucket, GitHub, and GitHub Enterprise Server actions](action-reference-CodestarConnectionSource.md) to add your action as shown in [Create a pipeline \(CLI\)](pipelines-create.md#pipelines-create-cli)\.